arayne74/azami/_posts/2015-12-06-grading-results.md

 coverImg: "post-bg.jpg"
 ---

-Congratulations to those who promoted in the recent grading!
+Congratulations to those who were promoted in the recent grading!

 **6th kyu**